Skip to content ↓

 • To enrich each child’s cultural capital through high quality teaching and fostering an interest in and understanding of history.

-• To provide children with a pedagogy that is supportive and engaging and that will allow each child to make progress in history.
+• To provide children with a pedagogy that is supportive and engaging that will allow each child to make progress in history.

 Implementation